 Feedback helps you grow.
 Get it from your teachers, counselors and peers.
 Post your art- work on Facebook, Flickr and Youtube.
 There are resources at your disposal throughout this website.
 Take advantage!

 Digital art and animation are big and only getting bigger.
-If you have any animated pieces you feel are worth a look, include them in a DVD or post them online and send us the link.
+If you have any animated pieces you feel are worth a look, upload to Slideroom or post them online and send us the link.

 Look Beyond the Obvious

 Look beyond the obvious to communicate an idea or theme.
-For example, use everyday ob- jects as letters to deliver impact and drive home a memorable message.
+For example, compose everyday objects together to deliver impact and drive home a memorable message.